alexcpn/alexcpn.github.io/html/NN/ml/6_backpropogation_matrix_calculus.md

 ## Back Propagation Pass 3 (Matrix Calculus)

-Let's take the previous simple neural network and derive the Back Propagation formula with some Matrix Calculus now
+Let's take the previous two layered simple neural network,with a Mean Square Error Loss function, and derive the Back Propagation formula with Matrix Calculus now.

 Let's write the  equation of the following neural network